Operation Burnt Frost

-NRO Satellite
+NRO satellite

 USA-193, also known as NRO launch 21 (NROL-21 or simply L-21), was an American military reconnaissance satellite launched on December 14, 2006.
 The USA-193 was owned by the NRO and its precise function and purpose are classified.
 Several websites speculate that the satellite was probably a high-resolution radar satellite intended to produce images for the NRO.
 This argument is additionally supported by the fact that the satellite used a similar inclination to that of a Lacrosse Radar Satellite.
 Lacrosse is a terrestrial radar imaging reconnaissance satellite operated by the NRO.
 It utilizes a synthetic aperture radar (SAR) to acquire high resolution images regardless of cloud cover.

 The satellite was launched from Vandenberg Air Force Base at 1 p.m.
 PST aboard the Delta II space launch system.
 This marked the first launch conducted by the United Launch Alliance since it assumed the program from Boeing Integrated Defense Systems on December 1, 2006.
 The successful launch represented a record 49 successful consecutive operational launches for the Defense Department.

 While the launch was successful, ground controllers lost control over the USA-193 satellite shortly after it was established on its orbit, and were unable to regain control.
 The satellite itself posed minimal risk of falling and causing damage.
-The satellite's hydrazine fuel posed environmental risks due to its toxicity.
+The satellite's hydrazine was claimed to pose environmental risks due to its toxicity though no hydrazine pollution has ever been recorded due to a satellite reentry.
 In 2008, President George W. Bush determined that the satellite's fuel could potentially cause environmental damage if released, and asked the United States Strategic Command to destroy it.